This policy explains how and why we use personal information. It should be read in conjunction with our Cookies Policy further down this page.

 Our Legal Bases for Processing your Personal Data

 - To meet a legal requirement such as using the information gathered for fraud prevention or detection.
+This may also include information relating to statutory processes such as Police Appeals Tribunal or police complaint reviews.

 - Through consent provided as part of certain web forms.